How does it all work?

 In the extremely unlikely event that something goes wrong, either with my equipment, location, weather or something else, and we don't get the results we're hoping for, I will always offer a reshoot at no extra charge.

 The photo's in your Portfolio don't have many people in them.
 I'd quite like to have a picture of me and my dog, can you do that?

 Most of my clients have been the more camera shy type who just want gorgeous photo's of their pet, however I'm more than happy to include you and other family members in some of the pictures.
 Just let me know if you'd like this when you're booking.

-I usually allow a maximum of three people to be present and stress that I'm a dog photographer first and not a specialist portrait photographer, so I'll take some time with you all but most will be spent working on getting the best pictures of your pooch only.
-They're are most definitely the stars in this.
+I usually allow a maximum of two people to be present and stress that I'm a dog photographer first and not a specialist portrait photographer, so I'll take some time with you all but most will be spent working on getting the best pictures of your pooch only.
+They are most definitely the stars in this.